nicolasLepy/StadiumSimulator/README.md

 		- Ask to ticket office for other category if no ticket
 		- Quit stadium if no ticket
 		- Sit
+		- Gauss random
+		- Random on the queues
+		- Home / Away spectators, with dedicated zones
 	- Half-time
 		- ?
 	- End of the ame